cuevash/powerbi-common-lib/CONVENTIONS.md

 ex: **The Anchor Board Is Gone**

+#### UpperCamel (Pascal Case)

+- Writing phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.
+And the first letter is in capital letter

+ex: **TheAnchorBoardIsGone**

+#### Camel Case

+- Writing phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.
+And the first letter is in lowercase

+ex: **theAnchorBoardIsGone**

 #### Title Case (Upstyle)

 - Capitalizing the first letter of each word:

 ex: **This is Title Case.**

+#### Company Short Name

+- Company's short name, no spaces, {-} allow to connect words:

+ex:

+- **Toyota**
+- **The-One-And-Only**

 ### [MUST]: Project Language